MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-uxcore/packages/uxcore/spatial-audio.md

 # Spatial Audio

-For some UX components, you will want an `AudioSource` to play sound, like a button click.
-In order to spatialize this sound, you'll need to use a spatializer.
+For some UX components, you may want an `AudioSource` to play sound, like a button click.
+In order to spatialize this sound, you need to use a spatializer.
 For new applications, the `Microsoft Spatializer` is recommended.
 Documentation on how to set up the Microsoft Spatializer can be found [here](windows/mixed-reality/develop/unity/spatial-sound-in-unity).

 <br/>